inayatrahimdev/inayatrahimdev/README.md

 🚀 **About Me**
 - 👩‍💻 **Data Analyst & AI/ML Developer**: Specializing in developing machine learning models and performing insightful data analysis.
 - 🌱 **Current Focus**: Deep Learning,NLP,Computer Vision and Sppech Recognition in the AI/ML domain.
-- 👓 **Founder of [Noorglare](https://www.noorglare.shop)**: I am also the proud founder of **Noorglare**, an innovative eyewear startup dedicated to providing stylish and high-quality glasses that blend fashion with functionality.
+- 👓 **Founder of [Noorglare](https://www.noorglare.shop)**: I am also the proud founder of **Noorglare**, an innovative eyewear startup dedicated to providing stylish and high-quality glasses that blend fashion with functionality..
 - 💬 **Reach Out**: You can reach me via email at <a href="mailto:inayatrahim006@gmail.com">inayatrahim006@gmail.com</a>.
 - 📚 **Lifelong Learner**: Continuously staying updated with the latest AI/ML technologies and practices.
 - ⚡ **Fun Fact**: I love transforming raw data into actionable insights and enjoy solving complex coding challenges..